garicchi/p-jenkins/README.md

 after login, you can see 1 job that name is `update-config`

-if you run `update-config` job then you can sync job that same `jobs/` folder!
+if you run `update-config` job then you can sync job that are same `jobs/` folder!

 # :construction_worker: OPERATION